Webreaper/CentralisedPackageConverter/README.md

 * Go through all of the project files and copy the references into the centralised `Directory.Packages.props` file
 * Remove all the versions from the package reference entries in the project files.

 This can be laborious for large projects, hence this tool.

+Centralised Package Converter supports both C# and F# projects.

 # How do I get it?